 Dr. Lister-James has over 25 years of experience in research and development in the pharmaceutical industry, principally in the area of radiopharmaceuticals.
 Dr. Lister-James has directed CMC development leading to the regulatory approval of three diagnostic radiopharmaceutical products and played a key role in the R&D activities leading to the discovery and early development of multiple radiodiagnostic and radiotherapeutic products.
 At Avid, Dr. Lister-James leads the effort to develop Avidís global best-in-class Amyloid-PET manufacturing and distribution network, which includes over 50 production sites in the US, Canada, Europe, Japan, South America, and Australia.
 Dr. Lister-James is also responsible for several patents related to PET radiosynthesis and leads efforts to improve production yields to support the growing demand for Avidís radiopharmaceutical products.

-Dr. Lister-James received his Ph.D. in Organic Chemistry from the University of London and did his post-doctoral work at MIT and Harvard Medical School on the chemistry of technetium and its application in medical imaging.
+Dr. Lister-James received his Ph.D. in organic chemistry from the University of London and completed his post-doctoral work at MIT and Harvard Medical School on the chemistry of technetium and its application in medical imaging.
+Dr. List-James previously held management and senior management positions at Centocor, Diatide, Berlex/Schering AG, CIS-US and Xanthus.
+Prior to joining Avid, Dr. Lister-James held the position of Vice President, Development at Xanthus Pharmaceuticals, a specialty company, and he was previously responsible for Corporate CMC Development, Radiopharmaceuticals in Schering AG.
 He is a co-inventor of 60 U.S. patents and has co-authored over 35 peer-reviewed articles.